 …Mary, who sat at the Lord’s feet listening to what he said.

 Luke 10:39b NIV

-For the Greeks, they made gods out of women and placed women above men.
-You’d notice that the epistles Paul gave instructions for correcting or restricting women was in those written to the Greeks.
+The Greeks made gods out of women and placed women above men.
+You’d notice that the epistles in Paul gave instructions for correcting or restricting women in those written to the Greeks.
 For example, Paul writes in 1 Corinthians 11 that the man is the head of the woman (vs 3), women were created for men (vs 9) and women should cover their hair before praying (vs 13, 6).
 Why?
 Corinth was a Greek city with a Greek goddess as the main god of the city.

 Paul writes in 1 Timothy 2 that women shouldn’t wear braids or expensive clothes (vs 9), not teach or exercise any authority over a man (vs 12) and must be silent.
 Why?
 Timothy was in Ephesus, a Greek city with a multi-breasted female goddess as the god of the city, the goddess of fertility, Artemis aka Diana.
 That also explains why Paul said women will be saved through childbirth (vs 15).
 He wasn’t referring to salvation.

 The city clerk quieted the crowd and said: “Fellow Ephesians, doesn’t all the world know that the city of Ephesus is the guardian of the temple of the great Artemis and of her image, which fell from heaven?”

 It was the culture of Greek women to travel to Ephesus during pregnancy so that the goddess would save them from death during pregnancy.
 Greek women were afraid to become Christians and leave Diana’s covering, thus Paul said if a woman walks uprightly and loves God, they will be saved throughout the childbirth process (vs 15).